Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Experiments

 \subsection{Comparison with the State of the Art}

-We compare ROMA with the close related state-of-the-art methods, \emph{i.e.,} SimCLR~\cite{chen2020simple}, MoCo v2~\cite{chen2020improved} and SimSiam~\cite{chen2021exploring}, on four benchmark datasets, including \textit{CIFAR-10}, \textit{CIFAR-100}, \textit{STL-10} and \textit{ImageNet-100}.
-Two variants of ROMA are further constructed by introducing the random mapping strategy into SimCLR and SimSiam, named \textit{SimCLR+ROMA} and \textit{SimSiam+ROMA}, respectively.
-In addition, to verify the effectiveness of the proposed triplet-based loss in Eq.~(\ref{function_1}), another variant of ROMA is also constructed by removing the random mappings, named \textit{ROMA w/o Random}.
-Following the literature~\cite{tian2019contrastive,chen2020simple,chen2021exploring}, we adopt a \textit{ResNet-50} backbone on STL-10 and ImageNet-100 datasets, and adopt a \textit{ResNet-18} backbone on CIFAR-10 and CIFAR-100 datasets for all comparison methods. \textit{For fairness, we reimplement all the comparison methods into the same framework being faithful to the original paper}.
-The linear evaluation results on top-1 accuracy are reported in Table~\ref{table:sota_results_cmp}.
+We thoroughly compare the proposed methods with the closely related state-of-the-art methods, \emph{i.e.,} SimCLR~\citep{chen2020simple}, MoCo v2~\citep{chen2020improved} and SimSiam~\citep{chen2021exploring}, on four benchmark datasets, including \textit{CIFAR-10}, \textit{CIFAR-100}, \textit{STL-10} and \textit{ImageNet-100}.
+Specifically, two variants of Trip-ROMA are constructed by introducing the random mapping strategy into SimCLR and SimSiam, named \textit{SimCLR+ROMA} and \textit{SimSiam+ROMA}, respectively.
+In addition, to verify the effectiveness of the proposed triplet-based loss in Eq.~(\ref{function_1}), another variant of Trip-ROMA is also constructed by removing the random mappings, \emph{i.e.,} \textit{Trip}. \textit{For fairness, we reimplement all the comparison methods into the same framework being faithful to the original paper}.
+Following the literature~\citep{tian2019contrastive,chen2020simple,chen2021exploring}, we adopt a \textit{ResNet-50} backbone on STL-10 and ImageNet-100, and adopt a \textit{ResNet-18} backbone on CIFAR-10 and CIFAR-100 for all comparison methods.
+The linear evaluation results are reported in Table~\ref{table:sota_results_cmp}.

-\textbf{Effectiveness of triplet-based loss.} One of our concerns is whether the negative pairs are unnecessary in unsupervised visual representation learning.
-From the results in Table~\ref{table:sota_results_cmp}, we can see that ROMA w/o Random (which only uses the proposed triplet-based loss) can achieve remarkable performance on all benchmark datasets.
-For example, on the CIFAR-10 dataset, ROMA w/o Random can obtain $0.56\%$, $2.06\%$ and $0.59\%$ improvements over SimCLR, MoCo v2 and SimSiam, respectively.
-More importantly, ROMA w/o Random adopts a much smaller batch size (64), compared to other competitors (512).
-Similarly, on ImageNet-100, ROMA w/o Random can even gain $1.32\%$, $7.04\%$ and $3.81\%$ improvements over SimCLR, MoCo v2 and SimSiam, respectively.
-It verifies that negative pairs are still necessary and one is sufficient, \emph{i.e.,} triplet is sufficient.
+\textbf{Effectiveness of the triplet-based loss.} One of our concerns is how to effectively utilize negatives in SSL.
+From Table~\ref{table:sota_results_cmp}, we see that \textit{Trip} (which only uses the proposed triplet-based loss) can achieve remarkable performance on all datasets.
+For example, on CIFAR-10, \textit{Trip} can obtain $0.61\%$, $2.60\%$ and $0.94\%$ improvements over SimCLR, MoCo v2 and SimSiam, respectively.
+More importantly, \textit{Trip} adopts a much smaller batch size (64), compared to other competitors (512).
+Similarly, on ImageNet-100, \textit{Trip} can even gain $2.47\%$, $10.03\%$ and $3.47\%$ improvements over SimCLR, MoCo v2 and SimSiam, respectively.
+It verifies that negatives are still important and one is sufficient, \emph{i.e.,} triplet is sufficient.
 Also, the above concern, \emph{i.e.,} the first question in the introduction, has been answered.